phtal-org/internet-draft-phtal/draft-montoya-phtal-latest.md

 Name | Type | Description
 ---|:---:|---
 href | `string` | The link's target resource.
-The href property MUST be a [URI](#RFC3986) or a [URI Template](#RFC6570). uriParameters? | Map[`string`, `string`] | A map where the keys are the names of the variables in the href property when it is an URI Template, and the values are URIs that resolve to RAML 1.0 Data Type declarations explaining the format and semantics of the variables. operation? | Map[`string`, [Operation ](#operation)] | The protocol specific operation for traversing this link.
+The href property MUST be a [URI](#RFC3986) or a [URI Template](#RFC6570). uriParameters? | Map[`string`, `string`] | A map where the keys are the names of the variables in the href property when it is an URI Template, and the values are URIs that resolve to [RAML 1.0 Spec](#RAML) Data Type declarations explaining the format and semantics of the variables. operation? | Map[`string`, [Operation ](#operation)] | The protocol specific operation for traversing this link.
 There SHOULD NOT be two operations for the same protocol. partial? | [Partial ](#partial) | A partial representation of the target resource.